malinlarsson/courses/annotation/2017/practical_session/ExerciseFuncAnnotInterp.md

 ```
 ln -s maker_with_abinitio/annotationByType/maker.gff
 ```
 Before to use the script allowing to load the information from Annie output to your annotation file you have to load some PATH to your profile.
-To do that just launch the following script:
+To do that just launch the following script(in case you have not done it yet) or just source the bash_profile:
 ```
 ~/annotation_course/course_material/lib/install_perllib_missing.sh
 source ~/.bash_profile